 The National Theatre is one of the most important theatres in the Czech Republic.
 It is situated on the Smetanovo embankment, not far from Charles Bridge.

-On the left bank of the Vltava
+On the Left Bank of the Vltava

-visitors can see Prague Castle, Petřín Hill and the pendulum at Letná.
+On the left bank, visitors can see Prague Castle, Petřín Hill and the pendulum at Letná.